Athletics at the 1948 Summer Olympics – Men's long jump

 The men's long jump event was part of the track and field athletics programme at the 1948 Summer Olympics.
 The competition was held on July 31, 1948.
 Twenty-one athletes from 17 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The final was won by American Willie Steele.
+The final was won by 27 cm by American Willie Steele.
 It was the United States' fifth consecutive and tenth overall gold medal in the men's long jump.
 Theo Bruce won Australia's first long jump medal with his silver.

 Background

 This was the 11th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the jumpers from the pre-war 1936 Games returned.
 Willie Steele was the favorite; he had won the 1946 and 1947 AAU championships as well as the 1948 U.S. Olympic trials (nearly breaking Jesse Owens's world record, fouling on his would-be record jump).
 However, Steele came into London with an injured ankle.

 Ceylon, Guyana, Iceland, South Korea, and Portugal each made their first appearance in the event.
 The United States appeared for the 11th time, the only nation to have long jumpers at each of the Games thus far.